Robby955/rank-three-mcg-finiteness/README.md

 | `5 <= g <= 8` | **Candidate** | Manuscript in this repository |
 | `g = 3, 4` | **Open** | Not claimed; the present endpoint argument loses rank |

-Successful builds and internal checks establish artifact integrity.
-They do not replace specialist mathematical review.

 ## Verification